 Writing out your domain to see how it looks can save you from some embarrassment – take these examples of unintentionally embarrassing domains!

 Once you’ve determined your domain, your next step to starting a blog on WordPress is to purchase hosting.

 While you can start blogging for free, it’s better if you own your domain and self-host.
 This is because if you blog for free, your content is owned by WordPress.
 Plus, it looks way more legit if you actually have your own domain (and it’s not expensive either)!

 To get set up with hosting, I recommend using Siteground*.
 I use Siteground* for my web hosting and recommend that all my clients do too. (*please note this is an affiliate link, however, my own website is hosted through Siteground and I encourage all my clients to go through Siteground as well.
 I am going to explain why I recommend them in the next section)!

-The starter plan is a great plan to start with, as you can upgrade at anytime!
-And at $3.95 a month it’s one of the cheaper hosts available!
+The starter plan is a great plan to start with, as you can upgrade at any time!
+And at $6.99 a month, it’s one of the more affordable hosts available.